 Here are some recommended coffee shops to try:

 - Reaching Out Tea House: 131 Tran Phu Street

 - Hoi An Roastery: 135 Tran Phu Street

 - Mot Hoi An: 150 Tran Phu Street

-A detailed travel guide for Hoi An tourism in 2020 is for those who are planning to explore the historic ancient town.
-We hope you will have a perfect trip with many exciting experiences in this city!
+A detailed travel guide for Hoi An in 2023 is for those who are planning to explore the historic ancient town.
+We hope you will have a perfect trip with many exciting experiences in this town!